RRFayad/next-course/README.md

 ##### When to use each type?

 - Use Client Component - Generally Speaking - when:

   - Need to use hooks;
   - Need to use event handlers;

+- Use Server Component - Generally Speaking - when:
+  - When there's data fetching
+  - Always it's possible :)

 ##### Next Server Dynamics: